 · Unusual fatigue

 Remember that not everyone will experience chest pains before having a heart attack.
 Seek emergency care whenever more than one of the above symptoms present.
-Your chances of suffering a heart attack increase exponentially due to high blood pressure, high cholesterol, if you’ve previously had a heart attack, or you are a smoker.
+Your chances of suffering a heart attack increase exponentially due to high blood pressure, high cholesterol, if you have previously had a heart attack, or you are a smoker.

 Other Causes Of Chest Pain